moritzshore/rswap/README.md

 file!**

 > This functionality is currently only tested for the SWAP main file.
-> Support for the other SWAP input files is coming soon ©
+> Support for the other SWAP input files is coming soon©

 ## SWAPtools integration <a name="swaptools"></a>